-Students are responsible for verifying all pre-requisite courses with the engineering program of their choice.
-Engineering is presently a high-opportunity career area, and a pre-engineering program at Bowling Green State University offers several advantages, especially for those students who are uncertain about an engineering specialty.
-However, students should be advised that all engineering specialties require a high aptitude for mathematics and quantitative reasoning.
-In order to complete the curriculum below in two years, a student must be qualified to enroll in MATH 1310 during the fall semester of the first year; this normally requires four years of high school mathematics and good mathematics aptitude.
+All students considering a move into an engineering program should be aware that all engineering specialties require a high aptitude for mathematics and quantitative reasoning.
+In order to complete BGSU’s pre-engineering curriculum (see below) in two years, a student must be qualified to enroll in MATH 1310 during the fall semester of the first year; this normally requires four years of high school mathematics and good mathematics aptitude.

-The two-year curriculum outlined below closely parallels the introductory coursework of engineering schools.
-Because the requirements in engineering colleges and in different fields of engineering vary considerably, the student should consult with the pre-engineering program advisor early in the first year in order to plan a schedule to meet the requirements of the institution and branch of engineering in which he or she expects to receive a degree.
+The two-year curriculum outlined below parallels the introductory coursework of most engineering schools.
+However, the requirements in engineering colleges and in different fields of engineering can vary, so the student should consult as early as possible with the engineering program advisor at the program and university they have chosen in order to plan a schedule to meet that institution’s requirements.

 Recommended Two Year Sequence:

-One semester of general college chemistry with laboratory components (CHEM 1250 or 1350).*
+One semester of general college chemistry with laboratory components (CHEM 1230 and 1240).*

 One semester of communication (COMM 1020).

 One semester of design and engineering graphics (ENGT 1010 or ENGT 1100).

 One semester of statics and strength of materials (ENGT 2400).*

 Calculus I, II, II, and elementary linear algebra (MATH 1310, 2320, 2330, and 3320).*

 One year of calculus based physics with laboratory components (PHYS 2110 and 2120).*